SherG/cool-iron/blog/simplify.md

 <hr>

 That question brings me back to the main thing, back from the rabbit trails, back from 101 pointless ideas.
 Everything snaps into focus.
-It’s clear what my 1,2 or 3 options are.
+My options are clear.
 A decision follows quickly.
 The problem is resolved.

 Using a <a href="/business-priorities">tool like this one</a> can also help you easily identify problems worth solving.